Divya-tech-lab/data-analyst-project/Retail_Sales_Capstone/README.md

 # Retail_Sales_Capstone
-this has 5 folders for final submission
+this has 5 folders for final submissions

 -- done by divya